 Young Cats & Kittens

 Kittens typically need to be fed 3 or 4 times a day until they are about 6 months old.
 Young cats also tend to get into mischief when left unsupervised.
 Kittens under 4 months old should not be left on their own for more than 4 hours at a time.
 If you know that your lifestyle means that your cat will need to get used to time alone, begin training your kitten by gradually increasing the amount of time you are out of the house.
-Speak to your vet for instructions on how best to get your kitten used to be left at home alone.
+Speak to your vet for instructions on how best to get your kitten used to being left at home alone.

 Once your kitten is 6 months old if you need to be away for an extended amount of time it may be best to have a friend or family member take your cat to their house to care for them.
 If that's not possible, have someone pop by your place once or twice a day to check in on your young cat to make sure they are safe, have plenty to eat, and get some social interaction to relieve boredom.